 1. Sagrada Família

-Construction began in 1882.
-Gaudí was hired the next year.
-When Gaudí died in 1926, only one quarter of the very vertical basilica was complete.
+Construction began in 1882, and Gaudí joined in 1883.
+By the time Gaudí passed away in 1926, only a quarter of the soaring basilica was finished.

-Then, in ascending order of height, there will be 12 towers representing the 12 apostles, 4 towers for the Evangelists, and one tower for the Virgin Mary.
+The remaining towers, in ascending order of height, symbolize the 12 apostles, the 4 Evangelists, and the Virgin Mary.

-There are three of them: (1) the Nativity Facade that was finished during Gaudí’s lifetime; (2) the dour and controversial Passion Facade that marks the crucifixion; and (3) the Glory Facade.
+The facades of the basilica’s exterior resemble grand altarpieces.
+There are three distinct facades: (1) the Nativity Facade, completed during Gaudí’s lifetime; (2) the somber and contentious Passion Facade, symbolizing the crucifixion; and (3) the Glory Facade, which is still undergoing construction.

 Tickets & Tours